mobileink/migae-examples/ex0a/README.md

 (You can stop the server with migae-jetty.sh stop or lein migae stop.)

+Now send your browser to localhost:8080/test/foo.
+You should get a 503 error, Service Unavailable.
+In jetty.err.log you should see

+    2013-08-24 10:01:19.468:WARN:oejs.Holder:main:
+    java.lang.ClassNotFoundException: ex0a.servlet

+What went wrong?
+Let's check the jarfile:

+    ex0a $ tar tf war/WEB-INF/lib/ex0a-0.1.0-SNAPSHOT.jar
+    META-INF/MANIFEST.MF
+    META-INF/maven/ex0a/ex0a/pom.xml
+    META-INF/maven/ex0a/ex0a/pom.properties
+    META-INF/leiningen/ex0a/ex0a/project.clj
+    project.clj
+    META-INF/leiningen/ex0a/ex0a/README.md

+No wonder ClassNotFound!
+The point of this trivial little exercise is to show how gen-class, aot compilation, lein's jar task, and the servlet container work together.

 ## Options

 FIXME: listing of options this app accepts.